 Having clean floors is a gratifying feeling to homemakers.
 Floor cleaners range anywhere from carpet washers to steam vacs, and they're a great way to wash and lift dirt and impurities from a multitude of surfaces in your home.
 Unless you're seeking professional help to keep things looking sparkly and pristine, a routine cleaning schedule and regular maintenance is necessary.
 There are many vacuums that can aid in transforming your home into a gorgeous living space, and a short breakdown of types and correlating features will help you confidently choose which one would suit you best.

-The EPA reports that indoor air pollution can be 2 to 5 times worse than outdoor air pollution, and many of the new vacuums models come with quality filtration systems to help purify the air by trapping even the smallest particles while cleaning.
+TIP: The EPA reports that indoor air pollution can be 2 to 5 times worse than outdoor air pollution, and many of the new vacuums models come with quality filtration systems to help purify the air by trapping even the smallest particles while cleaning.

 The canister shape allows for excellent suction and ample cleaning power.
 Flexible attachments give you an easy way to clean hard-to-reach areas.
 Canister vacuums are a reliable tool for ridding your home of dirt, pet hair and dust and can often pick up small debris and materials that might ruin other vacuums.